-Continuing ESG Education
+Continuing Awareness and Education

-In addition to providing oversight of ESG matters, the Board is committed to listening to shareholders' and other key stakeholders' input on sustainability and ESG issues.
-Recent shareholder engagement led to a commitment by Ovintiv to publish additional disclosures addressing the Company's methane detection and measurement methodologies.
-In October of 2022, the Board traveled to our operations in the Montney to interact first-hand with employees driving emissions reduction.
+In addition to providing risk oversight, the Board is committed to listening to shareholders' and other key stakeholders' input on sustainability and other important issues.
+Recent shareholder engagement led to a commitment by Ovintiv to publish additional disclosures in the Company's Sustainability Report, addressing the Company's methane detection and measurement methodologies.
+In July of 2023, the Board traveled to our operations in the Uinta basin to interact first-hand with employees driving emissions reduction through efficiencies and innovation.

-The Board members were hosted by the Company's Montney operations team and joined by the ELT and members of the senior leadership team.
-On their visit, the directors heard from several subject matter experts as they toured the Grand Prairie Operations Control Center, the Pipestone Processing Facility, a producing wellsite, and an active completions site in Dawson south.
+The Board members were hosted by the Company's Uinta operations team and joined by the ELT and members of the senior leadership team.
+On their visit, the directors heard from several subject matter experts as they toured our recently completed pad locations - learning about drilling, completions, artificial lift strategies and advanced facility designs.